sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-airnavradar.md

 We can see our container running with the command `docker ps`.

-Once running, you can visit the RadarBox website, and go to "Account" &gt; "Stations" and click your station to see your live data.
+Once running, you can visit the Airnav Radar website, and go to "Account" &gt; "Stations" and click your station to see your live data.

 ## Advanced

-If you want to look at more options and examples for the `rbfeeder` container, you can find the repository [here](https://github.com/sdr-enthusiasts/docker-radarbox)
+If you want to look at more options and examples for the `rbfeeder` container, you can find the repository [here](https://github.com/sdr-enthusiasts/docker-airnavradar)